catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ### Disadvantages

-* this goes far beyond then just tweaking the current forms.
+* this goes far beyond just tweaking the current forms.
 A lot of concept work and user testing is required to find the optimal structure
 * Some people might prefer an "everything" screen rather than having to drill down multiple layers